Updated August 16, 2022

-If you’re trying to decide between a Tablo OTA DVR or the new Amazon Fire TV Recast for the Over-the-Air (OTA) DVR portion of your cord cutting setup, this product and feature comparison will help you choose the network-connected OTA DVR device that’s right for you.
+There is a sheer variety of services, gadgets and technology available to help you escape the clutches of cable TV.
+However, navigating the variety of options can be daunting, especially for new and soon-to-be cord cutters.
+If you’re trying to decide between a Tablo OTA DVR vs the new Amazon Fire TV Recast for your the Over-the-Air (OTA) DVR requirement, this product and feature comparison will help you choose the network-connected OTA DVR device that’s right for you.

 Table of Contents